 In the Spiti valley, we were more or less alone all the time.
 Villages were far apart and when we did reach the villages, population wise they were smaller than the societies we live in.
 In Chandratal, the remotest part of Lahaul & Spiti I met an ex-colleague from Infosys who was a part of biking group.
 After ages, I ended up getting some corporate gossip about common people we knew.
 The World must be a very small place.

-Rajma Chawal is the staple diet of Himachal Pradesh.
+Rajma Chawal is the staple diet.
 You will get it in all places – by the roadside, at college canteen, at guesthouses, and at homes.
 Interestingly they call Rajma – daal.
 I enjoyed this simple North Indian dish after a long time.

 Sparrows and Crows are found at all altitudes.
 We did not see too many birds throughout our 1200+ km’s route.
 But sparrows and crows were in abundance no matter what the altitude was, no matter it was a valley or a peak or even a riverside.